spatstat/spatstat/README.md

 Originally there was a single R package called `spatstat`.
 It grew so large that CRAN required us to split it into pieces.

+Normal use of `spatstat` is unchanged: after installing the code, simply start R and type `library(spatstat)`.

 The original `spatstat` package has now been divided into 10 sub-packages, which we call [the `spatstat` family](#family).